xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

     	 556  MDF_OPEN_NETWORK_SERVICE_TRGR_FWD_LKUP                   279119214      310220

-2. NP counters during the problem/drop
+-**NP counters during the problem/drop**

-- In the Translation section above I made an example of incorrect port used in the packets not matching the IPv6 address (embeded PSID):
+1. In the Translation section above I made an example of incorrect port used in the packets not matching the IPv6 address (embeded PSID):

 		 560  MDF_OPEN_NETWORK_SERVICE_PSID_IPV6_FAIL                     931002       12354

 Seeing this counter verify that the port used on your packets versus the PSID pgrammed in the IPv6 address (see "Border Router Address Translation" above for PSID programming details).
 E.G. the port on the packet is "12345" and PSID is programmed based on port "2321".

+2. In case some problem with PBR programming you can see that traffic is punted to CPU hitting the Null0 route but not intercepted by PBR (missing SERVICE related counters above):

+		 946  PUNT_IPV6_ADJ_NULL_RTE                                        3420           2
+		 947  PUNT_IPV6_ADJ_NULL_RTE_EXCD                                2680386        1405

-- In case Translation engine wont be able to define how to translate the prefix following counter will increment:
+3. In case Translation engine wont be able to define how to translate the prefix following counter will increment:

   		 541  MDF_OPEN_NETWORK_SERVICE_PICK_UNKNOWN_ACTION             874220815       34715